gugazimmermann/boinanuvem-frontend/README.md

 - `NODE_ENV=production` - Set to production mode
 - Any API endpoints or service URLs your application requires
 - Additional environment-specific configuration as needed

+### Docker Deployment

+The application includes a Dockerfile for containerized deployment.
+The Dockerfile uses a multi-stage build process to optimize the final image size:

+1. **development-dependencies-env**: Installs all dependencies (including dev dependencies)
+2. **production-dependencies-env**: Installs production dependencies only
+3. **build-env**: Builds the application for production
+4. **Final stage**: Creates minimal production image with only necessary files

+This approach results in a smaller final image while maintaining all necessary functionality.

 ## 🧪 Testing